Youth Education Bursary: supporting a career in the social services

 Eligibility

-In order to be eligible for The Federation Youth Education Bursary, you must meet all of the following criteria:
+To be eligible for the Federation Youth Education Bursary, applicants must meet all of the following criteria:

-1. You are currently in care or you are a former youth in care in the province of B.C.
-This includes being under a continuing custody order (CCO), temporary custody order (TCO, Voluntary Agreement or Special Needs Agreement), or a Youth Agreement under British Columbia's Child, Family and Community Services Act.
+• You are currently in care or are a former youth in care in B.C.
+This includes being under a Continuing Custody Order (CCO), Temporary Custody Order (TCO), Voluntary Agreement, Special Needs Agreement or Youth Agreement under British Columbia’s Child, Family and Community Service Act.

-2. You are a Canadian Citizen or Permanent Resident.
+• You are a Canadian citizen or permanent resident.

-3. You are 30 years old or younger n the year of your application.
+• You are 30 years old or younger in the year you apply.

-4. You are currently attending or plan on enrollingg in a post-secondary academic program provided by an institution, organization, or company in Canada.
+• You are currently attending or plan to enroll in a post-secondary academic program offered by an institution, organization or company in Canada.

 If you have questions about whether your area of study qualifies, please contact info@fcssbc.ca.